Marcus Bignot: Birmingham City Women

 On 21 November 2021, Bignot returned to Birmingham City Women to assist interim head coach Darren Carter.

 In July 2022, Bignot was sacked by Birmingham after he was found guilty of homophobic abuse.
 Bignot denied the charges from The FA but his defence was seen as "not credible" and it was decided that "on the balance of probabilities" Bignot had made the comment during their game against Tottenham Hotspur Women on 13 February 2022.
 He was also given a seven-match touchline ban, as well as being ordered to attend a face-to-face education course.

 Cheltenham Town

 On 26 July 2022, Bignot was appointed first-team coach of League One club Cheltenham Town.
 The club said that they had given very careful consideration to the appointment having held discussions with a number of different club stakeholders including representatives of the Proud Robins LGBTQ+ supporters network.

 Shrewsbury Town

 In July 2023, Bignot was appointed assistant head coach of Shrewsbury Town.

 Swindon Town

 In June 2024, Bignot was appointed assistant head coach of League Two side Swindon Town.
+In May 2026, he left the club by mutual consent.